With the new day comes new strength and new thoughts.

 What can I expect in a Counselling Session?

-The therapist and client collaborate to explore a client’s thoughts, feelings and behaviours related to their concerns.
-The therapist facilitates the development of session goals, treatment plan and interventions.
-The therapist uses various “tools” to achieve session goals, including, discussion, written and verbal exercises, worksheets and “homework” tasks assigned to clients for reflection and practice of the skills learned in counselling.
+The therapist and client collaborate to explore a client’s thoughts, emotions and behaviours related to their concerns.
+The therapist facilitates the development of therapeutic goals, treatment plan and interventions.
+The therapist uses various “tools” to achieve session goals, including, informal dialogue, structured interventions and psychoeducation.
+The Therapist uses interventions related to the treatment modality, including, worksheets and “homework” tasks for reflection and practice of the skills learned in counselling sessions.

 How do I know that counselling is going to help me?